JD students are required to complete 9 credits of Legal Writing coursework.

 (3 credits, can be taken in fall or spring of second year)

-• Practice researching and writing pre-trial motions and presenting oral arguments
+• Research and write a pre-trial motion and present oral arguments

-• Learn to review trial records, identify and research potential errors, and draft appellate briefs
+• Learn to review a trial record to identify potential errors for appeal

-• Gain experience arguing cases before a panel of local attorneys and judges
+• Gain more oral argument experience arguing an appeal before a panel of local attorneys and judges

-• Earn at least a B+ on your appellate brief and you qualify for moot court competition, which can lead to opportunities to compete nationally and win scholarships
+In addition, if you earn at least a B+ on your appellate brief, you will qualify for a major in-house moot court competition, which can lead to opportunities to compete nationally and win scholarships.

 Upper-division elective courses